Ken Kurson: Federal harassment indictment

 In March 2018, journalist Deborah Copaken wrote an article in The Atlantic in which she claimed that Kurson withdrew a job offer that had been made to her to write for the New York Observer after not responding favorably to sexual advances from him.
-Copaken also alleged tha Kurson made a joke about her breasts at a lunch meeting during which they discussed an article she had written on her battle with breast cancer.
+Copaken also alleged that Kurson made a joke about her breasts at a lunch meeting during which they discussed an article she had written on her battle with breast cancer.

 Kurson said he "categorically denied any claim of inappropriate behavior."

 In May 2018, Kurson disclosed that he was under consideration for an unpaid position in the Trump Administration.
 It later became known that he was considered for an appointment to the board of the National Endowment for the Humanities.
 During an FBI background check, agents interviewed Copaken in June 2018.
 She told the agents that she had been contacted by a female Mount Sinai Hospital physician who alleged in 2015 that Kurson had harassed her.
 The FBI contacted Mount Sinai and interviewed the doctor and other employees about Kurson.
 When the list of appointees to the endowment was released in July 2018, Kurson was not on the list.
 He said at the time that he had withdrawn from consideration the previous month due to too much paperwork in the vetting process.

 In October 2020, federal prosecutors unsealed a criminal complaint charging him with interstate cyberstalking and harassment of the doctor.
 According to the federal prosecutors, Kurson used aliases to post a flood of negative Yelp reviews about the physician, sent her threatening emails, harassed her with anonymous calls, and delivered messages to other Mount Sinai employees claiming the physician was having an affair with her boss.
 Mount Sinai Hospital was so concerned about the harassment at the time that it hired someone to protect the doctor for a few days.